Cray-HPE/docs-sat/docs/upgrade.md

 ## Post-Upgrade Procedures

-After upgrading SAT with IUF, it is recommended that you complete the following procedures before using SAT:
+After upgrading SAT with IUF, it is recommended to complete the following procedures before using SAT:

 - [Remove Obsolete Configuration File Sections](#remove-obsolete-configuration-file-sections)